mui/material-ui/docs/src/pages/getting-started/supported-components/supported-components.md

-If you wish to add support for a component or feature not highlighted here, please search for the relevant [GitHub Issue](https://github.com/mui-org/material-ui/issues), or create a new one to discuss the approach before submitting a PR.
+If you wish to add support for a component or feature not highlighted here, please search for the relevant [GitHub Issue](https://github.com/mui-org/material-ui/issues), or create a new one to discuss the approach before submitting a pull request.

 - App bars
   - **[Top](https://material.io/design/components/app-bars-top.html) ✓**